clux/kubecon2020/source/slides.md

 ```

 notes:
 - How reconcile looks.
-If you need access to anything here you can stuff it into your context.
+Async fn that needs to return a ReconcilerAction if it succeeds.
 - In the interest of not obscuring the slide; this fn is where you would grab a client from the Context, and start making api calls to k8s to ensure CM is up to date with GEN. Write to status object to indicate how far you got.

 ---